 SKIN CANCER TREATMENTS

+The severity and prognosis of skin cancers are dependent on the type.
+Basal cell carcinomas are rarely life threatening whereas squamous cell carcinoma and malignant melanoma are more aggressive.
 There are a number of methods to treat skin cancers dependent on the type.
 Surgery for skin cancers may involve surgical excision, followed by reconstruction.
 Some skin cancers may spread to the lymph nodes and so may require a lymph node clearance.
 This is usually in the axilla, groin or the head and neck area.

 Further information can be downloaded here in this Skin Cancer guide

 Surgery is one of the most effective methods of treating skin cancer.
 This involves cutting the skin cancer out, known as surgical excision.
 The wound can then be sutured closed.
 If the wound is large or in an area where there is lack of tissue, then reconstruction may be required.
 This may be in the form of skin grafts or flaps.
 The specimen that is removed is sent for histological assessment to ensure it is completely removed.

 A skin graft is a piece of skin that is transferred from one area of the body to another.
 They can be full thickness or split thickness depending on the dermal content of the skin graft.
 Once the skin graft has been applied to the wound, it is secured in place with stitches and a dressing and is allowed to heal.
 Generally this takes approximately a week.
 The area where the graft is harvested from is either stitched closed in the case of a full thickness skin graft, or dressed to allow to heal in the case of a split thickness skin graft.